-Greetings in the name of our Lord and Savior, Jesus Christ!
+Greetings in the name of our Lord Jesus Christ!

 I remember growing up in North Carolina.
 My maternal grandparents owned a farm.
 Understanding the tasks required for the changing seasons was essential to healthy crop growth.

 At the beginning of each growing season, seedlings growing into new plants were kept in a plant bed for several weeks.
 The weather was near freezing or below freezing at night during this time.
 Each afternoon/evening the plant bed was covered by sheets to protect their crops from frost.
 When the weather warmed up, the once-frozen ground could be plowed and fallowed.
 Only then were the plants transplanted from the plant beds to the prepared fields.